aiddata/accessible-poverty-estimates/README.md

-Using random forests regressions (RFRs) and features derived from OpenStreetMap (OSM) and other geospatial data to produce estimates of development indicators such as poverty.
+Using random forests regressions (RFRs) and features derived from a range of geospatial datasets (nighttime lights, landcover, OpenStreetMap features, and more) to produce estimates of development indicators such as household wealth/poverty.

 Builds on work published by [Thinking Machines Data Science](https://github.com/thinkingmachines/ph-poverty-mapping).